 - When the oil is hot, add the leeks and stir fry until they begin to soften.

-- Add the red pepper and grate in the garlic.
+- Add the red pepper and garlic.

 - Stir fry for about 3 to 4 minutes, or until the vegetables are soft, but still crisp.